fpgaprince/rtd/docs/source/fpga.rst

 FPGA Architecture
 ========================
     These are the core components in an FPGA, regardless of vendors.
-They are the available digital circuits/hardware avaialble to us.
+They are the available digital circuits/hardware avaialble to us within the FPGA.
+    Whatever we code up in HDL and synthesize/implement.. gets mapped to these digital components.
+I list our the common if not all here.
+    We will talk about digital logic and digital design in the broad/general sense, but i will also emphasize whether or not they are applicable to FPGAs.

 Configurable Logic Blocks (CLB)
 ------------------------------------------